RECOGNIZING PSYCHOLOGICAL DISTRESS

 Behaviours to watch out for:

-• Isolation, withdrawal, repeated absences from school;
+• Isolation, withdrawal, repeated absences from school

-• Meltdowns or anxiety attacks;
+• Meltdowns or anxiety attacks

-• Agitation, unusual remarks;
+• Agitation, unusual remarks

-• Sudden stomach aches, excessive fatigue;
+• Sudden stomach aches, excessive fatigue

-• Reduced appetite and falling grades.
+• Poor appetite and falling grades

-• It isn’t serious, it’ll be okay;
+• It isn’t that big of a deal, it’ll be okay

-• Just be strong and you’ll get through it; ,
+• Just be strong and you’ll get through it

 • What really happened?